-MATH 1110 Applied Calculus for Health Professionals (3 Cr.)
+MATH 1110 Applied Calculus for Health Sciences (3 Cr.)

 This course will cover the basic concepts of analytic geometry and calculus with a major emphasis on both differential and integral calculus and their applications to the health professions.
-Format: lecture and discussion. (mathematical sciences general education; prerequisites: MATH 1100 with a grade of Cor better, or a minimum score of 27 on the MACT, or instructor approval)
+Format: lecture and discussion. (mathematical sciences general education; prerequisites: MATH 1109 with a grade of C- or better or a satisfactory score on the UHSP Math Placement Test)

-MATH 1120 Statistics for the Health Sciences (3 Cr.)
+MATH 1120 Biostatistics (3 Cr.)

 This course introduces fundamental concepts and methods of statistics with emphasis on the application of statistical principles and methods to the assessment and interpretation of statistical evidence.
 It includes an introduction to descriptive statistics, basic probability theory, statistical estimation, hypothesis testing and regression.
 Statistical analysis using a statistical software package is introduced.
-Format: lecture and discussion. (mathematical sciences general education; prerequisites: MATH 1100 with a grade of C- or better, or a minimum score of 27 on the MACT, or instructor approval) (restrictions: cannot also receive credit for MATH 1105)
+Format: lecture and discussion. (mathematical sciences general education; prerequisites: MATH 1109 with a grade of C- or better or a satisfactory score on the UHSP Math Placement Test)